netrunner-debian-kde-std/calligra/debian/man/karbon.rst

 A Vector Graphics Drawing Application.
 --------------------------------------

-:Author: This manual page was written by Adrien Grellier <adrien.grellier@laposte.net> for the Debian project (but may be used by others).
+:Author: This manual page was written by Adrien Grellier <perso@adrieng.fr> for the Debian project (but may be used by others).
 :Date: |date|
 :Manual section: 1
 :Manual group: office